Euler.sol), the contracts are organised into modules, which live in

 test/storage.jshas the beginning of an implementation to take the Soldity compiler's storage layout output and verify that it is consistent across upgrades.
 After we deploy our first version, we will "freeze" the storage layout and encode this in the

-increaseObservationCardinalityNext()on the uniswap pool to increase the size of the uniswap oracle's ring buffer to a minimum size (by default 10).
-It will try to retrieve prices averaged over the per-instrument
+increaseObservationCardinalityNext()on the uniswap pool to increase the size of the uniswap oracle's ring buffer to a minimum size.
+By default this size is 144, because this is on-average sufficient to satisfy a TWAP window of 30 minutes, assuming 12.5 second block times.

 twapWindowparameter.
-If it cannot be serviced because the oldest value in the ring buffer is too recent, it will use the oldest price available (which we have ensured is at least 10 blocks old).
-In this case, it will pay the gas cost to increase the ring buffer by 1.
-The intent is to apply this feedback to tokens that have too short a ring-buffer, and dynamically lengthen it until such time as this is no longer the case.
+If it cannot be serviced because the oldest value in the ring buffer is too recent, it will use the oldest price available (which we have ensured is at least 144 blocks old).

 contracts/BaseLogic.sol:checkLiquidity(), which calls the internal RiskManager module's